Recently, we decided to publish a series of case study-style guides to help you grow a brand new website from 0 to 10,000 visits in 30 days.

 Because remember: What you focus on grows.

 You get to 10,000 visitors by paying attention to where your traffic comes from and when.
-Understanding the basics of analytics is crucial in doing achieving just that.
+Understanding the basics of analytics is crucial in achieving that.

-To stay accountable, email someone every night about what you accomplished and how close you are to your goal.
-I did this with Noah for the duration of the experiment, and it was incredibly helpful.
+To stay accountable, email someone every night about what you accomplished and how close you’re to your goal.
+I did this with Noah for the 30-day experiment, and it was incredibly helpful.

 Here’s the type of update I’d normally send Noah:

 And I made sure to send it every week to stay on track:

 Even if you’re not doing a challenge like I was, finding somebody to stay accountable to will make sure you don’t fall behind or rest on your laurels.